 - In ear – This term refers to any kind of headphone that is inserted partially into the ear.
 This is easily the most popular variety of headphones in recent years and has spawned a whole new category of its own.

 - Bluetooth earbuds – Apple popularized this type of headphone with their Airpods.
-These are basically wireless, in-ear headphones that you can connect to a music playing device via bluetooth.
+These are basically wireless, in-ear headphones that you can connect to a music playing device via Bluetooth (see also ‘Why Are My Bluetooth Headphones So Quiet?‘).

 Most Common Causes Of Headphone Failure